• Home

 You could cut off the limb or cut out that infected pound of flesh.

-Surgery is probably a bad plan in a SHTF world without that sterile O.R. not to mention the actual surgeon.
+Surgery is probably a bad plan in an SHTF world without that sterile O.R., not to mention the actual surgeon.

 2. Natural remedies.